+Skye Anicca is a Lecturer in the Department of Communication and Media with specializations in creative writing, professional writing, and multiethnic literature of the United States.
+Her research and writing are highly interdisciplinary, drawing on scholarship in contemporary creative writing, border, communication, and intersectional gender studies, as well as critical analyses of U.S. pop culture and media.
 Her fiction has earned national recognition, including a Dana Award in short fiction and a Promise Award from the Sustainable Arts Foundation.
-Her stories have appeared in literary journals including Nimrod International, Passages North, and Santa Monica Review.
-She has been a fiction contributor to the Sewanee Writers' Conference and the New York State Summer Writers’ Conference, and a resident at the Vermont Studio Center.
+Her stories and poetry have appeared in literary journals including Nimrod International, Fairy Tale Review, Passages North, Santa Monica Review, and Three Penny Review, earning two Pushcart Prize nominations.
+She has been a contributor to the Sewanee Writers' Conference, Bread Loaf Writers’ Conference, and the New York State Summer Writers’ Conference, as well as a resident at the Vermont Studio Center.

-Ph.D., State University of New York at Albany
+Ph.D., English Studies, State University of New York at Albany

-M.F.A., New Mexico State University
+M.F.A., Creative Writing, New Mexico State University

 Creative Writing, American Literature, Multi-ethnic U.S. Literature, Gender Studies